-The first thing you should do when you think a post has failed is go to POSTS > FAILED in the app.
+The first thing you should do when you get a failure notification is go to Failed Posts in the app.

-If you find the post, then it definitely failed and you can skip to the Section 3 below to learn what caused the failure and what to do next.
+If you can find it, then the post definitely failed — and you can skip to the Section 3 below to learn what caused the failure and what to do next.

-If you can't find the post in FAILED, then the post either failed silently (which is extremely rare), or one of these 2 things happened:
+If you can't find the post in Failed, then the post either failed silently (which is extremely rare), or something else happened — probably one of these 2 things:

-The post has the wrong time zone (and/or time) and is still waiting to publish in PLANNED
+The post has the wrong time zone (and/or time) and is still waiting to publish in your Planned posts

 1. Time zone problems

 Did you schedule your post(s) with the right time zone?

 You can check by going to your Planned posts and looking for your post.
 You can use the search box to search by keyword. 🤞🏼

 If the post is not there, you can skip to Section 2 below.

 If your post is there, then the post probably has a posting time you didn't intend.
 You may need to correct its time zone.